ssnowyu/SMRB/README.md

     └───unit                       <- Unit tests
 ```

-Download the data from [here](https://drive.google.com/file/d/1iOgjbF2Hdk4t9zE4VHRgfYeurD7_PVog/view?usp=sharing) and copy it to the *data* directory.

 # Installation
 You can install environment by anaconda or docker, and then download the dataset.